Predictive Analytics for Digital Marketing

-But changes in iOS, the SKAdNetworkA method created by Apple for measuring mobile app advertising effectiveness.
-SKAdNetwork is intended to offer a more private, secure way for developers and advertisers… More, and the impending loss of third-party cookies have disrupted widely adopted measurement and attribution strategies, making it difficult for digital marketers to allocate their budget and prioritize channels.
-(This also makes it more critical for digital marketers to prioritize first-party dataFirst-party data is the data that a company collects itself instead of acquiring it from other sources.
-For example, data on visits to the company’s… More.)
+But changes in iOS, the SKAdNetwork, and the impending loss of third-party cookies have disrupted widely adopted measurement and attribution strategies, making it difficult for digital marketers to allocate their budget and prioritize channels.
+(This also makes it more critical for digital marketers to prioritize first-party data.)

 In addition, leading analysts have said that adding four or more channels to an integrated campaign will increase results by 300%.
 As brands add more channels to reach their buyers, measurement becomes more and more complicated.

 Digital marketing managers can future-proof their marketing strategies with marketing mix modeling (MMM).
 MMM is a statistical model that businesses have used for decades, but with the help of machine learning, MMM can provide much faster and more accurate, granular, and actionable insights.